 If you exit Sennyuji via the north ticket gate, you'll come to a shady area housing a small temple called Raigoin.
 This spot looks like more like a garden than a temple, but it's dedicated to Hotei, one of the seven lucky gods honored in Japan.
 If you follow the path into the temple, you'll come to a strange facade set into the hillside with a purple cloth hanging above a set of thick metal doors.
 This is a holy spring, said to be discoverd in the early 800s by Kobo Daishi, a famous priest whose statue is standing nearby.
 There's a water dipper attached to a long pole leaning up against the wall that you can use to scoop some of the water from the underground spring.
 Feel free to open the doors and ladle some water out for you to try.
 It's holy water, so of course it's clean enough to drink! (all jokes aside, it should be fine to drink)

 Beyond the spring a bit further up the hill is an interesting site: thousands of worn statues of lucky Hotei piled high on top of the broken stone beams of an old torii gate.
 With a small wooden roof over the pile, it kind of looks like a long boat similar to the ones you see in rural Arashiyama over in Western Kyoto.
-This is surely no coincidence, because Hotei and his six lucky companion gods are often pictured in the boat that they rode on to arrive in Japan.
+Perhaps this is no coincidence, because Hotei and his six lucky companion gods are often pictured in the boat that they rode on to arrive in Japan.